Shankar-1212/text2cmd/README.md

 # text2cmd

-A simple tool to convert natural language into shell commands using the Gemini API.
+A tool to convert natural language into shell commands using the Gemini API.

 ---

-## ✅ Setup
+## Setup

 1. Clone the repository: